 Costs associated with product sales include commissions and royalties.
 The Company applies the practical expedient and recognizes commissions and royalties as expense when incurred because the expense is incurred at a point in time and the amortization period is less than one year.
-Commissions are recorded as selling expense and royalties are recorded as cost of revenue in the condensed consolidated statements of operations and comprehensive loss.
+Commissions are recorded as selling expense and royalties are recorded as cost of goods sold in the condensed statements of operations and comprehensive loss.

 The Company accepts product returns at its discretion or if the product is defective as manufactured.
-The Company establishes estimated provisions for returns based on historical experience.
+The Company establishes estimated provisions for returns based on historical experience and considers other factors that it believes could significantly impact its expected returns, which provisions are classified within accrued liabilities on the condensed balance sheet.
 The Company elected to expense shipping and handling costs as incurred and includes them in the cost of goods sold.
 In those cases where the Company bills shipping and handling costs to customers, it will classify the amounts billed as a component of revenue.